top of page

 It’s less about analysing your past — and more about helping your body feel safe in the present.

-Who is Inner Child Healing for?
+Who is Inner Child Therapy for?

 This work is for people who have always felt a little too much or not enough.